guardian/gateway/docs/development.md

 To be able to actually access the route that was defined in the client, express on the server also needs to know about the route.
 All the server routes should be defined in the [`routes`](../src/server/routes) folder.

 Routes should be separated into files which share common functionality.
-For example, functionality relating to sending the reset password email, is in the [`reset.ts`](../src/server/routes/reset.ts) file.
+For example, functionality relating to resetting your password is in the [`resetPassword.ts`](../src/server/routes/resetPassword.ts) file.
 The file should export an Express router, which will be consumed by express to register the routes.

 We also support typed routes here too, using the [`typedRoutes`](../src/server/lib/typedRoutes.ts) object, which extends Express' `Router`.